noramurakozy/SDA_web/index.md

 | ```Police Districts``` | Indentifier number of police district where the tree is located | Number |
 | ```Zip Codes``` | Zip code of the area where the tree is located | Number |

-Around 16000 trees do not have location or valid species type, those were removed from the dataset during preprocessing and will not be used during the analysis.
+*Note:* Around 16000 trees do not have location data or valid species type, those were removed from the dataset during preprocessing and will not be used during the analysis.
+There are 180611 unique trees in the reduced dataset.

-The following interactive map shows the location of the registered trees in San Francisco.
+The following interactive map shows the location of the registered trees from the reduced dataset in San Francisco.

 <iframe src="./maps/map_trees_all.html" width="100%" height="500px"></iframe>